-30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 18 credit hours of the major requirements Core Curriculum Requirements:
+- 30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 18 credit hours of the major requirements

-Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:
+BTS-1110 Biblical Literature and Themes

+OR BTS-1120 Encountering the Bible
-BTS-2000 Introduction to Christianity

-BTS-2550 History of Christianity
+- BTS-2550 History of Christianity

-BTS-2720 Third World Theology
+- BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics
+- BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above
+Twelve credit hours of electives in Biblical and Theological Studies Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 30 credit hours Theory-6 cr. hrs.

-MUSC-1000 Music Theory I

-MUSC-1010 Music Theory II

-Music Skills-3 cr. hrs.

-MUSC-1100 Music Skills I

-MUSC-1110 Music Skills II

-History-9 cr. hrs.

-MUSC-1220 The Art of Music

-MUSC-2220 Music History I

-MUSC-2230 Music History II

-Individual Applied Music Studies-6 credit hours

-Ensemble-3 credit hours

-Music Electives-3 credit hours at the 2000-level or above.

-General electives:
+A minimum of 30 credit hours Theory-6 cr.
+Hrs.
+MUSC-1000 Music Theory I MUSC-1010 Music Theory II Music Skills-3 cr.
+Hrs.
+MUSC-1100 Music Skills I MUSC-1110 Music Skills II History-9 cr.
+Hrs.
+MUSC-1220 The Art of Music MUSC-2220 Music History I MUSC-2230 Music History II Individual Applied Music Studies-6 credit hours Ensemble-3 credit hours Music Electives-3 credit hours at the 2000-level or above.

-- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires minimum forty-two hours at the 2000-level or above.
+- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires minimum forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills) within the general electives, and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
-This program requires six credit hours of courses in Church Music chosen from: MUSC/BTS-2300 Music Ministry & Resources MUSC/BTS-2310 Hymnology - The History of Congregational Song MUSC-2320 Liturgy and Artistic Expression MUSC-2330 Leading Music and Worship MUSC/BTS-3310 Church Renewal & Music in the Twentieth Century Students may count one of these as practical theology to meet BTS requirements.
+This program requires six credit hours of courses in Church Music chosen from:

+MUSC/BTS-2300 Music Ministry & Resources MUSC/BTS-2310 Hymnology - The History of Congregational Song MUSC-2320 Liturgy and Artistic Expression MUSC-2330 Leading Music and Worship

+MUSC/BTS-3310 Church Renewal & Music in the Twentieth Century

+Students may count one of these as practical theology to meet BTS requirements.
 They may count MUSC-2320 toward the Integrative Studies requirement.
-Alternatively, they may use the space in music electives to meet the church music requirements. - 6.
-The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in six credit hours of MUSC-1000, MUSC-1010, or MUSC-1220 to declare a major in this field.
-13.3.3.
+Alternatively, they may use the space in music electives to meet the church music requirements.

+- 6. The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
+The student has the option of declaring a second minor. - 7.
+A student must earn a minimum grade of "C" in each of MUSC-1000, MUSC-1010, or MUSC-1220 to declare a major in this field.

+14.3.3.
 Music Minor, Four- and Three-year B.A.
-Requirements: